 - Ownership of Material and Other Interests: Except where written permission is given, neither you nor your immediate family member may purchase directly or indirectly an interest in materials.

-- Involve significant or “out of the ordinary” expense; or
+- Involve significant or out of the ordinary expense

 You may accept prizes of nominal value.
-If the prize is of more than nominal value and you are (or might be) in a position to influence or make decisions about doing business with our company the source of the prize, you must consult with your supervisor or manager before accepting the prize.
+If the prize is of more than nominal value and you are (or might be) in a position to influence or make decisions about doing business with the company that is the source of the prize, you must consult with your supervisor or manager before accepting the prize.

-Conflicts of interest issues are particularly fact specific and thus it is difficult to define and illustrate every possible fact situation wherein a conflict of interest may exist.
+Conflicts of interest issues are particularly fact specific; thus, it is difficult to define and illustrate every possible situation wherein a conflict of interest may exist.
 Accordingly, even if not specifically covered herein, your situation may result in a conflict of interest and it is your responsibility to disclose the facts of the situation.

 Do’s and Don’ts

 - Disclose to your supervisor/manager, your human resources representative, Legal Services, or the ethics and compliance manager for your department any situation that you believe creates or could create a conflict of interest.
 It is your responsibility to voluntarily do so without the need for any specific inquiry by your supervisor/manager.
 When in doubt, disclose the facts and get advice before you act.